Data Protection Strategies

 3-2-1 Backup Strategy: Three Copies of Data on Two Different Media with One Offsite

 Statistics reveal a concerning trend: only 18% of organizations adhere to optimal procedures for information storage, particularly the 3-2-1 guideline.
-This gap highlights the pressing need for healthcare CFOs to prioritize data resilience.
-Implementing data backup strategies like the 3-2-1 strategy can significantly enhance protection against data loss, ensuring that even if one copy is compromised, others remain secure.
+This gap highlights the pressing need for healthcare CFOs to prioritize data security.
+Implementing strategies like the 3-2-1 strategy can significantly enhance protection against data loss, ensuring that even if one copy is compromised, others remain secure.
 The financial implications are staggering; the typical cost of inactivity caused by ransomware incidents is estimated at $250,000 per hour, underscoring the necessity of strong recovery solutions.

 To implement the 3-2-1 backup strategy effectively, organizations should prioritize the following steps: